isucsp/pnpg/README.md

 after downloading, from MATLAB change your current folder to `imgRecSrc/`.
-Each time before running the methods from this package, first execute `setupPath.m` to add the paths to the environment.
+Each time before running the methods from this package, first execute `setupPath.m` to compile and add the paths to the environment.

 For X-ray CT examples, the projection and back projection operator subroutines may be called from MATLAB.
 To prepare MATLAB recognizable `MEX`